Scroll down to see Class & Course Descriptions

-What is a Permaculture Design Course (PDC)?
+"What is a Permaculture Design Course (PDC)?
 It is a 72 hour deep dive introduction into permaculture.
 This course is designed to give you a whole new perspective on sustainability and regenerative design.
 I like to call permaculture 'the art and science of working with nature'.
-I look forward to you joining us in the fall for this life changing event. -- Greg Peterson.
+I look forward to you joining us for this life changing event. " -- Greg Peterson.

 Permaculture Design Course

 This Permaculture certification course covers many aspects of design with a Southwest dry lands flavor, including a balance of hands on experience, classroom time, and design practicum.
 Dynamic exercises encourage pattern recognition, noticing the links between plants and animals, climate, and landforms that make up natural ecosystems.
 The course focuses on dry land communities with a strong urban and semi-rural emphasis, addressing individual site and neighborhood “problems”, such as storm water flooding.

 Students learn to read the landscape, to map and analyze energies flowing through a site, and to develop integrated designs for sustainable systems.
 The weekend format of the course makes it easier for people who hold a week-day job to attend and promotes better integration of the course material into daily life.
-Our course closely follows the standard 72 hour format developed by Bill Mollison and others.
+Our course closely follows the standard 72-hour format developed by Bill Mollison and others.